bbonik/facial-landmark-frontalization/README.md

-│   ├── utils.py                                [Collection of helpful functions, including the frontalization function] │   ├── example_frontalize_dlib_singleimage.py  [Example of applying frontalization on faces from a single image] │   └── example_frontalize_dlib_camera.py       [Example of applying real-time frontalization on faces from a camera] └── data                                        [Directory: Sample test images]
+│   ├── utils.py                                [Collection of helpful functions, including the frontalization function] │   ├── example_frontalize_dlib_singleimage.py  [Example of applying frontalization on faces from a single image] │   └── example_frontalize_dlib_camera.py       [Example of applying real-time frontalization on faces from a camera] └── data                                        [Directory: data, models and sample test images]
     ├── landmark_dataset.csv                    [Dataset of anonymized landmarks with many subjects, headposes and expressions]
     ├── frontalization_weights.npy              [Pre-learnt weights used for the frontalization function] ├── landmarks_mean_face.npy                 [Pre-learnt mean face used for the frontalization function]